-- We advise you to exercise normal safety precautions in New Caledonia.
-You should exercise common sense and look out for suspicious behaviour, as you would in Australia.
-Monitor the media and other sources for changes to local travelling conditions.
+Exercise normal safety precautions in New Caledonia.
+Use common sense and look out for suspicious behaviour, as you would in Australia.
+Monitor the media for changes to local travelling conditions.

 - Industrial relations disputes have the potential to create localised tensions and disruptions to transport and the supply of essential services.
-You should monitor developments and plan accordingly.
+Monitor developments and plan accordingly.

-- Bushfire season in New Caledonia normally lasts from September to February, but may also occur in other months.
-See Additional information.
+- Bushfire season in New Caledonia normally lasts from September to February, but fires can also occur in other months.
+See

 - In recent years, a substantial number of Australians have been evacuated from cruise ships to Noumea for hospitalisation.
 We are aware of a number of cases where the insurance claims made by cruise passengers have been refused.
+Medical costs in New Caledonia are high and are not covered by Medicare.
+Make sure you have adequate travel insurance for your cruise, including for any pre-existing conditions.
 Check your travel insurance policy to make sure that you understand exactly what your policy covers.
-See Health.
+See

-- You should avoid all demonstrations and large public gatherings as they may turn violent.
+- Avoid all demonstrations and large public gatherings as they may turn violent.